What Is The Most Versatile Blade Shape?

 When choosing a blade shape, consider the tasks you’ll be using it for most often.
 If you need a blade that can handle heavy-duty tasks and also perform precision work, the drop point blade is a good choice.
 If you need a blade that excels at piercing and stabbing, the tanto or spear point may be more suitable.
 Ultimately, the right blade shape for you will depend on your individual needs and preferences.

-More to explore: What Size Battery Should Use With Circular Saw?
+More to explore: Can I Use WD-40 On A Circular Saw?

 Leave a Comment